Violation of detailed balance in microwave circuits: theory and experiment: Experimental Setup

 The experimental setup is shown on Fig.~\ref{fig:montage_general}.
 All measurements have been performed at room temperature using a variable attenuator and a calibrated noise source as the hot source ($T_1$ adjustable between 290K and 560K) and a 50$\Omega$ resistor at room temperature as the cold source ($T_2=290$K).
 We have chosen to work in the 4-8 GHz frequency range, which is similar to that of many experiments performed in the quantum regime at ultra low temperature.
 The separation between incoming and outgoing waves is achieved using two circulators: the signals emitted by the sources are injected in the circuit and not in the related amplifiers, while those leaving the circuits enter the amplifiers and are not lost in the sources.
 Moreover, the noise emitted by the amplifiers is absorbed by the sources which are matched to the microwave circuit.
 This minimizes parasitic cross-correlations.
 Given the noise temperature $\sim70$K of the amplifiers and isolation of the circulators, we estimate a parasitic contribution of $\sim0.7$K (more circulators could be used if needed).
 After amplification and filtering to keep the signal within a well defined bandwidth, the signals are digitized using a 20GHz, 40GS/s, 8 bit digital oscilloscope.
 The time series are acquired in batches of 2MS that are split in chunks of 2048 points.
 Spectra are then calculated using a discrete Fourier transform on each chunk.
-Then we calculated the auto- and cross-correlations using those spectra and average the over all the chunks.
+Then we calculated the auto- and cross-correlations using those spectra and averaged over all the chunks.
 The size of the chunk sets the frequency resolution, here 20MHz, which is enough for the circuits we considered.
-Our calculations suggest that the key ingredient to obtain nonzero heat transfer, angular momentum or cross-power is the temperature difference $\Delta T$ between the sources, regardless of spatial as well as time reversal symmetries.
-Note that while spatial symmetry have been already considered in previous work, time-reversal symmetry could not be probed since propagation times were neglected.
-In order to test this we have considered circuits with a various combinations of spatial and temporal symmetries as shown in Fig.~\ref{fig:montage_general}.
-The circuits are made of pieces of coax cables of various lengths connected by T-junctions, and terminated by open or short circuits.
-The lengths $d,d'$ of 5.08 and 7.62 cm respectively, where chosen so that reflections of waves at the end of the cables and at the junctions provide rich interference patterns which result in strong frequency-dependence of the S-matrix, thus providing a deep test of our theoretical results, see dashed lines in Fig.~\ref{fig:spectres}.
-Here propagation times are essentials.
-Circuit (a) in Fig.~\ref{fig:montage_general} is symmetric upon exchange of ports 1 and 2 while circuit (b) is not.
-Circuit (c) contains a circulator in order to break time-reversal symmetry.
-In order to make a quantitative comparison between our predictions and the measurements it is necessary to know the $S$ matrix of all three circuits.
-This has been achieved using a vector network analyzer (VNA), see dashed lines in Fig.~\ref{fig:spectres}.